rui-ren/Data-Science-Notes/Machine learning fundamentals/k_mean.md

 ## K-Mean clustering
+* Assumption: dataset consists of **spherical** clusters, with this assumption, the k-means algorithm will create clusters of data observations that **circular** around the centroids.
 * goal is to learn about k-means clustering
 * understand why mini-batch clustering is used for large datasets